 We deliver these principles through a rigorous and systematic assessment and tracking system, which revolves around:

-Upon entry to BSB, students are given an age–appropriate baseline assessment in reading, writing, speaking and listening, and maths.
+Upon entry, students are given an age–appropriate baseline assessment in reading, writing, speaking and listening, and maths.
 This helps us establish a starting point from which to measure the child's progress and determine as early as possible any areas of strength or need for intervention.

 Formative assessment is the process of seeking and interpreting evidence on a day-to-day basis, for use by learners and their teachers, to decide where the learners are in their learning, where they need to go and how best to get there.
 This can happen in a number of ways: